10-Day Guided Tour Package of the Complete Ring Road of Iceland with Reykjavik

 Good to know

-Customers traveling on their own will be given a single room.
-Reservations for two people will be allocated a double room.
-For bookings of 3 or more, triple rooms will automatically be allocated.
-For example, a group of 8 will receive two triple rooms and one double.
-If these arrangements do not meet your requirements, please contact the provider.
+Customers traveling on their own will be provided with a comfortable single room.
+Reservations for two people will be accommodated in a cozy double room.
+For bookings of three or more, spacious triple rooms will be allocated automatically.

 Video